 Delivery drivers are happier

 Strange to start with an emotional benefit but for delivery drivers, unnecessary miles driven can be very galling, especially when you are behind the wheel so long every day.
-Assigning a local territory to a driver means they can pick up their consignments faster, delivery to an area they know well, and get home in the evening faster to see their families or relax.
+Assigning a local territory to a driver means they can pick up their consignments faster, deliver to an area they know well, and get home in the evening faster to see their families or relax.
 These things matter.
 Drivers who are happier, stay longer with the company and usually do a better job.
 In a time of extreme driver shortages it is a fantastic opportunity to attract good staff.

 Greater efficiency in delivery operations

 Looking at the example above with the outlier customers for the grocery delivery team.
 It is clear immediately that fuel and driver wages can clock up very quickly if things are allowed to slip.
 Setting an intelligent territory management plan up can really help to create efficiency for the operation overall and get buy-in from the drivers who understand wastefulness is not going to be tolerated.
 Though the massive bulk of fuel and wage savings will come from implementing a route optimization solution, intelligent zoning of deliveries to particular drivers and depots can greatly reduce commuting times which can result in percentage decreases in fuel bills at the end of the month.